zostay/FormValidator-Tiny/README.md

 # DESCRIPTION

+The API of this module is still under development and could change, but probably won't.

 There are lots for form validators, but this one aims to be the one that just one thing and does it well without involving anything else if it can.
 If you just need a small form validator without installing all of CPAN, this will do